 - Submitting written evidence to the EAC.
 Click here to learn more.

 Engaging directly with water companies to influence their AMP 8 priorities.

 How can I help support better water quality?

 Really easily!
 We ask that you continue to contact your MP and explain why sewage free blue spaces are important for you and demand action is taken to ensure water companies stop discharging untreated sewage into the places we love to paddle.

 The Sewage (Inland Waters) Bill

-It will require water companies to set out plans to progressively reduce their reliance on combined sewer overflows (CSOs).
-It will also ensure an increased level of transparency.
+- Water companies to set out plans to progressively reduce their reliance on combined sewer overflows (CSOs).

 With support from over 130 MP’s for the Bill, the government and the industry has faced growing pressure to take action to end sewage pollution and we have started to see positive steps being taken: